 Some property owners will negotiate rates, and some will not.
-If they are unwilling to budge on a peak-season trip, try asking for an extra night.
-This is more effective through the off-season when many rentals sit vacant.
+If they are unwilling to budge on a highly-desirable week, try asking for an additional night.
+Your greatest chance of a reduced rate will be changing to a less desirable week.

 - Telephone service

 - Check in & Check Out Key Exchange